-Hold transition meetings with EL's and families in the Summer (District Ed Services Coordinator, site administrator and ELD teacher)
+Hold transition meetings with EL's and families in the Summer (District Ed Services Coordinator, site administrator and ELD Program Lead) to support a positive transition to the middle school

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.